OrhanOnar/Pharmacy-and-Hospital-Medicine-Prescription-System/README.md

 ## Project Setup,
 After downloading all source files;

-For best experience you have to download Pycharm for ide.
-Here a download link : https://www.jetbrains.com/pycharm/download/
+For best experience you have to download Pycharm for IDE.
+Here is the download link : https://www.jetbrains.com/pycharm/download/

 For Database download ORACLE from : https://www.oracle.com/database/technologies/112010-win64soft.html

-For best database control DBvisualizer download link:https://www.dbvis.com/
+For best database control solution: DBvisualizer download link:https://www.dbvis.com/

-After all installations
+After all the installation operations have completed:

-Create new project on pycharm and select python flask.After that add all project files to pycharm.
+Create new project on pycharm and select python flask.
+After that add all project files to pycharm.

-Install Oracle_cx,flask_login,flask and all imported libraries.
+Install Oracle_cx,flask_login,flask and other necessary libraries.

-Run  dbvisualizer.Configure database and run all given  sql queries.
+Run dbvisualizer.
+Configure database and run all given sql queries.

 Run pycharm project and click to given localhost website.

-You have our website.
+Now you can run the application and use it on localhost.

-This steps are for local website installation.
-Buying domain and host processes are too expensive for this project.
+This steps are for localhost installation.

-Thank you for your interest..
+Thank you for your interest!

 ### Made By
 * Orhan Onar